 Growing up, I was shy but into sport.
 I played football and tennis to a high level and was a pretty good all-round athlete.
 I had talent when it came to tennis, but I didn’t have the belief to explore that fully.
 If I believed in having regrets, that would be mine!

-I followed a typical path through Uni to a graduate job with a FTSE 250 in London.
+I followed a typical path, University, into a graduate job with a FTSE 250 in London.
 I did well in the corporate world which has enabled me to launch and run a business or two.
 However, the city lifestyle took its toll and my health suffered.
-At 28, I was starting to get overweight, I was getting occasional headaches and I was stressed.
-I was lethargic and I had regular back pain.
+I was putting on weight, I was getting occasional headaches and I was stressed.
+I was lethargic and sometimes pretty stiff.
 Does any of this sound familiar?

-Exercise science had always interested me, as did nutrition, so I decided to learn how to fix myself.
-I took as many courses and qualifications as I could across nutrition, fitness instruction, personal training, strength and conditioning, exercise motivation, GP referral exercise prescription, kettle bell instruction, pilates instruction, executive coaching – everything I could cram in.
+Exercise science, anatomy, movement and therapy of all types had always interested me, as did nutrition.
+So I decided to learn how to fix myself.
+I took as many courses and qualifications as I could across nutrition, fitness instruction, personal training, strength and conditioning, pilates, muscular assessment, diagnostics for Physiotherapy, exercise motivation, GP referral exercise prescription, kettle bell instruction, executive coaching – everything I could cram in.

 Training Others